fewshelf/Ortho-Fewshot/README.md

 ## Installation

-This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
-However, it should be compatible with recent PyTorch versions >=0.4.0
+This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA release 7.5.
+| PyTorch versions >=0.4.0 | we used PyTorch versions 1.1.0

 ## Download Data
 The data we used here is preprocessed by the repo of [MetaOptNet](https://github.com/kjunelee/MetaOptNet).